ai-interview-buddy/app-ai-interview-buddy/README.md

    - Soft White: #FEFBED → rgb(254, 251, 237)
    - Pollen: #FFF7DE → rgb(255, 247, 222)
    - Golden Honey: #E3AA1F → rgb(227, 170, 31)

+ # Backlog
+ - [ ] Seed two fake users in supabase with demo data and create a login option
+ - [ ] Create the onboarding experience and use the variable hasCompletedOnboarding
+ - [ ] Add authentication with LinkedIn